ekimiateam/linux-universal-driver/README.md

-# System76 Driver
+# Linux Driver

-This program installs drivers and provides restore functionality for System76 machines.
+This program installs drivers and provides restore functionality for linux powered machines.

+This software is based on system76-driver project

 Open Activities button on the top left or use the Ubuntu/Pop!\_OS/Super key and search for 'system76' then click the icon and enter your password to open the